YashTote/AudioLib/README.md

  After the dependencies are sucessfully installed `cd django-backend` and run `python3 manage.py createsuperuser`, enter the necessary details in order to access the SQLite database admin panel.
 Now run `python3 manage.py runserver`.

 > **Note**
 > Make sure your server runs on [localhost:8000](http://localhost:8000/) only.
-Failure to do this will cause dashboard to connect with the front end.
+Failure to do this will cause dashboard to disconnect with the front end.
 Or else edit the fetch addresses in the react frontend to your custom version of django server.

  > [!NOTE]
  > If you face the _sqlite3() error head to [this](https://www.codethebest.com/python-package-errors/modulenotfounderror-no-module-named-sqlite3-solved/)